 Immersive.
 It gets under your skin.

 We chose virtual reality because we wanted to create an immersive experience that would evoke the feeling of being on stage more accurately than a simple screen-based medium.
 Learn more about VR best practices here.

 Players tell stories to an audience of approaching zombies remotely controlled by Twitch viewers.

 The game starts with a prompt that includes a person, a place, and an action.

 Each zombie is associated with a word.
 The player must use the words in their story to kill the zombies.

-The Twitch view overlays relevant stats, such as time left, on the screen.
-To the right, a chatbox allows the audience to input data that affects the game.
+On Twitch, relevant stats, such as time left, are overlaid on the screen.
+A chatbox allows the audience to participate in the game.

-We created a chatbot that would allow Twitch viewers to influence the game in (almost) real time.
+We created a chatbot that would allow Twitch viewers to influence the game in real time.